CSC207-UofT/course-project-circus/README.md

 ## Usage

-Runinng the project opens a command-line interface, which contains an _empty_ warehouse.
+Running the project opens a command-line interface, which contains an _empty_ warehouse.
 Use commands to modify the state of the warehouse.

 ### Commands